alinex/node-alinex/src/doc/filestructure.md

 - `src` - the source files which will change with each update
 - `local` - local maybe changed files
 - `lib` - linked or compiled files from source overridden by local
+- `example` - examples to be used as template for own configuration

 Within these three directories you will find the following possible structure: